 Gerrit Zitterbart, piano and fortepiano

 Gerrit Zitterbart was born in 1952 in Göttingen and received his instrumental training in Hannover, Salzburg, Freiburg and Bonn from Erika Haase, Karl Engel, Lajos Rovatkay, Hans Leygraf, Carl Seemann and Stefan Askenase.
-His concert activities began with competition successes in Switzerland, Belgium, Italy and Germany.
+His concert activities began with competition successes in Switzerland, Belgium, France, Italy and Germany.

 In the course of his career Gerrit Zitterbart has managed to distinguish himself equally both as soloist and as chamber musician in more than 3.500 concerts worldwide..
 His repertoire includes compositions from Scarlatti and Bach to Stockhausen and Rihm and is comprehensively represented on more than 70 CD; his recording of early piano concertos by Mozart was awarded the »Choc« in France (Le Monde De La Musique).

 In 1976 Gerrit Zitterbart founded the Abegg Trio together with Ulrich Beetz and Birgit Erichson.
 The Trio has received important awards (Colmar, Geneva, Bonn, Bordeaux, Hanover, Zwickau), has undertaken worldwide tours with more than 1.250 concerts in 50 countries and has recorded 30 CDs, including the complete works for this instrumental combination by Mozart, Beethoven, Schubert, Mendelssohn, Gade, Schumann, Brahms, Dvorák and Schostakowitsch.
 Five times the Trio's recordings have been awarded the much-coveted German Record Critics' Prize.